stevenvachon/broken-link-checker/README.md

 ### options.acceptedSchemes
 Type: `Array`
 Default value: `["http","https"]`
 Will only check links with schemes/protocols mentioned in this list.
-Any others will output an "Invalid URL" error.
+Any others (except those in `excludedSchemes`) will output an "Invalid URL" error.

 ### options.excludedSchemes
 Type: `Array`